ORINDA BALLET ACADEMY

 Pre-Ballet Divisions- Creative Dance

-Pre Ballet A Ages 3-4 years
+Pre Ballet - Creative Dance Ages 3-5 years

 This class is geared to the young dancer, by introducing in a gentle manner, the beginnings of ballet through creative dancing.
 The class involves fun and creative dances, stretches and activities that promote learning the basic ballet steps and arm movements.
 Princess tea parties, butterfly dances and creature stretches are just a few of the activities the children learn by.
 The benefits the student will experience include: creative movement, coordination, basic ballet positions of feet, arms, and fingers, learn to work as a team, focus, following directions, rhythm, stretching, sharing, gaining confidence and expand their imaginations in a fun-filled, creative and safe environment.
 All is accompanied to classical music.